TJSB Savings Gold Account

 - Waiver in locker rent for 1 st year

-- Personal Accidental Death Cover of Rs.5 lakhs
+- Personal Accidental Insurance Cover up to Rs.5 lakhs

 - Preferential ROI for Retail loans & discounts in processing fees